Sephadeus/Team-Profile-Generator/README.md

 ## Usage

 Once the steps above have been completed, simply answer the questions in the command line by typing your answer and pressing 'Enter'.
 The application will do the rest.
+Click this link to view a demonstration --> https://user-images.githubusercontent.com/90430093/221681544-f44b47e1-7fa8-427f-b06b-3ae1fd0861aa.mp4

 ## Credits